Configuration Management

 echo " get <type> Print the config for the specified type to stdout"

-echo " set <type> <new-config-path> Update the config for the specified type from the new config path"
+echo " set <type> <new-config-path> --work-dir <dir> Update the config for the specified type and restart service"

 exit 1